Rosa-Enco-Perez/Rosa-Enco-Perez/README.md

 </div>
 <img src="https://github.com/user-attachments/assets/04bc3123-fed8-4dbc-b4e0-01580f5d31e0">

+##About me
+☕ I like coffee and code nights
+💻 In search of new challenges and collaborative projects

+### ⚙️ &nbsp;GitHub Analytics

 <!--
 **Rosa-Enco-Perez/Rosa-Enco-Perez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.